Nishaanth2001/To-Do-App/README.md

 TO-DO APP
 A simple, user-friendly To-do App done with React Native

-PicsArt_07-16-06 53 52

 About this App
-This is a simple todo app where u can add your tasks and bucket list in one pace
+This is a simple todo app where u can add your tasks and bucket list in one place

 Required dependencies are given below.

-The required dependencies of the app are given as a command below

 npm install react-navigation
 npm install react-native-vector-icons